facelessuser/pymdown-extensions/docs/src/markdown/extensions/betterem.md

 ## Overview

 BetterEm is an extension that aims to improve emphasis (bold and italic) handling.

-It provides two modes that control both asterisk's and underscore's bold and italic syntax: **smart** when `smart_enable` is turned on and **normal** if `smart_enable` is turned off.  `smart_enable` prevents emphasis mid-word.
-Since mid-word emphasis is usually undesirable for underscores, it is only enabled for underscore emphasis by default.
-When **smart** is enabled for either asterisks and/or underscores, it is enabled for all variants: single and double.
-When **smart** is enabled with the default settings, the behavior will be very similar in feel to GFM bold and italic (but not necessarily exact).
+BetterEm provides a **smart** which controls whether emphasis is processed mid-word or not.
+When `smart_enable` is enabled, mid-word emphasis is intelligently ignored.
+This can be applied to asterisk and underscore emphasis, but since it usually only desireable to avoid mid-word emphasis in with underscores, it is only enabled for underscores by default.

+With the default behavior, the feel will be very similar to GFM bold and italic, within the bounds of what Python Markdown is capable of.

 The BetterEm extension can be included in Python Markdown by using the following: